 The Benefits of Ginger for Hair Health

-Enhancing hair growth
+Enhancing hair health

 Despite popular belief, ginger may not be the miracle remedy for boosting hair growth.
 In fact, studies suggest that its components can inhibit the function of dermal papilla cells—those powerhouses behind hair follicle development.